Watts, Volts, Amps...etc!

 Imagine that you own a camper and you need to build a DC electrical system for it.
 Your camper will have two loads in its electrical system, a 12 volt DC refrigerator, and a 12 volt DC light, with each one consuming different amounts of energy.
 (As we discussed, “consumed energy” is measured in watts.
 You will see that a “watt” is represented by the letter “P” [for “power”] in our electrical formulas).

 There is a formula to determine the power characteristics of an electrical system, and it is as follows: VOLTAGE, multiplied by AMPS, equals POWER (V x A = P).
-To the seasoned electrician, this formula is known as “Ohm’s Law”.
+To the seasoned electrician this formula, is actually represented by the following:

 Variations of this formula can be used to determine all three values: